kriszyp/msgpackr/README.md

 * `variableMapSize` - This will use varying map size definition (fixmap, map16, map32) based on the number of keys when encoding objects, which yields slightly more compact encodings (for small objects), but is typically 5-10% slower during encoding.
 This is necessary if you need to use objects with more than 65535 keys.
 This is only relevant when record extension is disabled.
 * `copyBuffers` - When decoding a MessagePack with binary data (Buffers are encoded as binary data), copy the buffer rather than providing a slice/view of the buffer.
 If you want your input data to be collected or modified while the decoded embedded buffer continues to live on, you can use this option (there is extra overhead to copying).
 * `useTimestamp32` - Encode JS `Date`s in 32-bit format when possible by dropping the milliseconds.
 This is a more efficient encoding of dates.
 You can also cause dates to use 32-bit format by manually setting the milliseconds to zero (`date.setMilliseconds(0)`).
+* `sequential` - Encode structures in serialized data, and reference previously encoded structures with expectation that decoder will read the encoded structures in the same order as encoded, with `unpackMultiple`.
 * `largeBigIntToFloat` - If a bigint needs to be encoded that is larger than will fit in 64-bit integers, it will be encoded as a float-64 (otherwise will throw a RangeError).
 * `encodeUndefinedAsNil` - Encodes a value of `undefined` as a MessagePack `nil`, the same as a `null`.